BluesClue27/SC4053-Blockchain-Technology/README.md

    - For draws: All arbitrators who **voted** (any outcome)
    - Non-voters receive nothing
 3. Fees are split equally among eligible arbitrators
-4. Each arbitrator must claim their own fees by calling `claimArbitratorFee(marketId)`

 ### Understanding Arbitrator Fees